-Server certificate Select the certificates that the SNS firewall's SSL VPN service and the SSL VPN client Client contidents must present to set up a tunnel.
+Server certificate Select the certificates that the SNS firewall's SSL VPN service and the SSL VPN client must present to set up a tunnel.
 The default suggestions are the certification Client certificate authority dedicated to the SSL VPN, and a server certificate and a client certificate created when the firewall was initialized.
-Cleated when the mewali was initialized.
-If you use your own certification authority, you must create a client identity and a
+If you use your own cortification authority, you must create a client identity and a